Broken Bow, Oklahoma: Economy

-In recent years, Broken Bow has seen a tremendous economic boom through the development of its timber and tourism industries.
+In recent years, Broken Bow has seen an economic boom through the development of its timber and tourism industries.
 The town is also home to a chicken-processing plant owned by Tyson Industries.

 Tourism

 In addition to being home of Broken Bow Lake, the city is a gateway for tourists visiting Beavers Bend Resort Park, Hochatown State Park, and Cedar Creek Golf Course at Beavers Bend.
 Hunters also visit the region, which bills itself as the "deer capital of the world."

 Broken Bow is home to two museums containing Native American artifacts.
 The Gardner Mansion and Museum was the historic home of the "Chief of the Choctaws" and was built in 1884.
 The Indian Memorial Museum houses pre-historic Indian pottery, fossils, Quartz crystal and antique glass.

 Timber

 The forest industry is by far the area's largest business concern.
 Each year some 60 Mcuft of lumber are harvested in McCurtain County, and great care is taken to ensure the prolonged health of local pine and hardwood forests.
 The Oklahoma State Department of Agriculture Forestry Division and United States Forest Service have a large presence in the area and are constantly surveying the area forests in order to prevent wildfires.

 Weyerhaeuser Company operates a large plant in nearby Idabel, and International Paper also operates a large mill in Valliant.
 Additionally, Weyerhaeuser maintains several pine tree plantations throughout McCurtain County.
 Pan Pacific operates a fiberboard plant on the west side of Broken Bow.
-Huber Engineered Woods is the latest big player to enter the area, with a very large oriented strand board (OSB) plant, also on the west side of Broken Bow.
+J.M.
+Huber Corporation's Huber Engineered Woods subsidiary is the latest big player to enter the area, with a very large oriented strand board (OSB) plant, also on the west side of Broken Bow.
 Huber plans to employ about 160 people at the site and expects to create another 250 jobs within the local community.